Featured Articles ➔

 Dry Skin Under Beard: How To Get Rid Of It For Good

 We know how it goes.
 You’ve finally nailed that sleek beard trim you’ve been eyeing for weeks now and you can’t wait to wear it with pride next time you go out for a drink.
-But there seems to be just one little annoyance when you look in the mirror to get it fixed up – a thick, bothersome layer of dry skin right under your beard hairs.
+But there seems to be just one little annoyance when you look in the mirror to get it fixed up – a thick, bothersome layer of dry skin (and even beard dandruff) right under your beard hairs.

 Here’s what you need to know: